frconor-ebook/meditations/_posts/2025-07-15-life-of-childhood.md

 Our Father God is continually speaking to us through all the little events of daily life, through this person, through this event.
 I am here to learn something from this person.
 Everyone has something to teach us.
 We get a little bit of wisdom from each person.

-Our Father God is using this person and this piece of work and this job to build up my soul, which isn\'t going to happen today or tomorrow or the next day.
+Our Father God is using this person and this piece of work and this job to build up my soul, which isn't going to happen today or tomorrow or the next day.

 The process of our sanctification takes a lifetime.
 But along the way, God wants us to plant many seeds in the lives of other people.

 That means we have to try and react like a child of God.
 In all situations, with faith, with hope, with optimism, with trust, with transparency, with patience.
 We have to learn how to be uncomplicated, with great sincerity, with great enthusiasm, and great serenity also.

 Little children are not complex.
-They know how to say what\'s on their mind.
+They know how to say what's on their mind.
 They can say all sorts of things.
-Sometimes they can say the wrong thing, but it doesn\'t really matter too much.
+Sometimes they can say the wrong thing, but it doesn't really matter too much.

 There was a little girl once who came home from kindergarten school and told her Mummy that she had a big pain in her tummy.
-Her mother said, "That\'s because there\'s nothing in it.
-You put something into it and you\'ll feel much better."
+Her mother said, "That's because there's nothing in it.
+You put something into it and you'll feel much better."

 The mother made a little sandwich or a chapati and gave it to the child, and the child felt much better.

 A few days later, the parish priest came to call, and in the middle of the conversation, he happened to mention that he had a terrible headache.

-The four-year-old little girl piped up and said, "That\'s because there\'s nothing in it.
-You put something in it and then you\'ll feel much better."
+The four-year-old little girl piped up and said, "That's because there's nothing in it.
+You put something in it and then you'll feel much better."

-Little children sometimes say the wrong thing, or they make mistakes, or all sorts of things, but it doesn\'t really matter, because people understand.
+Little children sometimes say the wrong thing, or they make mistakes, or all sorts of things, but it doesn't really matter, because people understand.

 In *The Way of the Cross*, St. Josemaría says, "May our stumbles and defeats separate us from him no more.
 Just as a feeble child throws itself contritely into the strong arms of its father, you and I will hold tightly to the yoke of Jesus.